DavidSantia/tag_api/README.md

 docker run --name tagdemo-mysql --rm -p 3306:3306 tagdemo/mysql
 ```
 As shown above, we are mapping the MySQL default port 3306 from the container, to 3306 on localhost.

-* If this conflicts with a local installations of MySQL server, specify a different port
+If this port assignment conflicts with a local installation of MySQL server, choose a different port.

-* If you change the MySQL port, also specify `-dbport` in the [api-server/Dockerfile](https://github.com/DavidSantia/tag_api/blob/master/docker/auth-server/Dockerfile) entrypoint.
+* For example, to map MySQL onto local port 6603, specify `–p 6603:3306`
+* Also specify `–dbport 6603` when running the API server

 The database will be ready after you see the message:
 ```